get-convex/convex-py/README.md

 with in the appropriate project in the
 [Convex dashboard](https://dashboard.convex.dev) and click "Settings" where the Deployment URL should be visible.
-To find out which queries, mutations, and actions are available check the Functions pane in the Dashboard
+To find out which queries, mutations, and actions are available check the Functions pane in the dashboard.

 To see logs emitted from Convex functions, set the debug mode to True.